 The Rachadapisek Bridge

-The Rachadapisek Bridge is an historic bridge that spans the Wang River.
+The Rachadapisek Bridge is a historic bridge that spans the Wang River.
 An American missionary teacher named Lucy Starling saved the bridge from destruction in World War Two.
 You can read the story here.
 It is a narrow bridge.
 After dark, this bridge is beautifully illuminated.

 Lampang Railway Station

 The Lampang Railway Station is one of the most beautiful railway stations in Thailand.
 The railway from Bangkok reached the city in 1916.
 The train ride from Chiang Mai to Lampang is a very scenic one.
 Take the day train so you can enjoy the ride that takes you through the Khuntan Tunnel and Doi Khuntan National Park.
-It is a third-class train without airconditioning that allows you to feel the wind and experience the old train stations and the scenery.
+It is a third-class train without air conditioning that allows you to feel the wind and experience the old train stations and the scenery.

 The Dhanabadee Ceramic Museum